elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 The following categories were initially candidates for `wildcard`, but after reviewing the benchmarking data, the fields will not typically have high enough cardinality to make them ideal candidates for `wildcard`.
 ##### File paths and names

 File path values are likely to compress well as `keyword` since `keyword` fields have common-prefix-based compression (`wildcard` values are blocks of 32 values compressed into a single LZ4 blob).
-On top of the worse doc values compression, the number of `postings` also increases significantly due to n-grams.
+In addition to worsened doc values compression, the number of `postings` also increases significantly due to n-grams.

 ##### Host and Organization Naming

-Often, hostname values duplicate from event to event.
+Often, hostname values are duplicated from event to event.
 An index will usually have thousands of different hosts and is unlikely to see millions of unique hostname values.

 Depending on an organization's host naming convention, there's also some possibility of common prefixing (hosts named `USNHCDBRD-D001` and `USNHCW2K8-P001` both share the prefix `USNHC`).